valentynkt/BackendGarden/content/notes/SSL and TLS Protocols.md

 > - **Encryption**: Uses cryptographic algorithms to secure data, ensuring confidentiality.
 > - **Authentication**: Provides mechanisms to verify the identities of the communicating parties, safeguarding against impersonation.
 > - **Integrity**: Employs hash functions to maintain data integrity, protecting against alterations.
-> - **Forward Secrecy**: Ensures that session keys are not compromised even if the long-term keys are breached in the future.
+> - **Forward Secrecy**: Ensures that [[Session Management|session]] keys are not compromised even if the long-term keys are breached in the future.
 > - **Compatibility**: Supports a wide range of applications and services due to its broad acceptance in the industry.
 ## SSL/TLS Handshake Process

-The SSL/TLS handshake process is the cornerstone of setting up a secure session.
+The SSL/TLS handshake process is the cornerstone of setting up a secure [[Session Management|session]].
 This multi-step protocol involves:

 1. **Acknowledgment and Verification**: Exchange of messages to establish each other's presence and verify identities.
 2. **Algorithm Negotiation**: Agreement on the cryptographic algorithms to ensure compatibility and security.